aatarasoff/spring-one-nio/README.md

 2. Call test endpoint with curl:

 ```
-curl localhost:10080/simple
+curl localhost:10080simple?name=service
 ```

-3. You should receive `200 OK` response with text body "Simple".
+3. You should receive `200 OK` response with text body "Simple service".

 ### How it works